p3lim/sublime-githunk/README.md

 - `?` to toggle help text
 - `escape` to exit mode

-Currently the staging and discarding doesn't work.
+Currently the staging isn't implemented.

 #### TODO

-- Fix staging and discarding
+- Fix staging
-	- If we use built-in commands, can we recolor the selection in a inserted hunk?
+- Can we recolor the selection of an inserted hunk?
+	- When the cursor is not selecting the insert in the hunk, the inserted part is green, but when we select it it's theme-default (blue)
+- Find a way to display to the user that they're in "staging mode"

 ## Options